Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 ### syncIdentifier<a id="syncIdentifier-java"></a>

-This `syncIdentifier()` API updates or appends the provided customer identifier type key and value with the given authentication state to the Adobe Experience Cloud ID Service.
+This API updates or appends the provided customer identifier type key and value with the given authentication state to the Adobe Experience Cloud ID Service.
 If the given customer ID type already exists in the service, then it is updated with the new ID and authentication state.
 Otherwise a new customer ID is added.

-#### **Syntax**
+#### Syntax

 ```text
 public static void syncIdentifier(final String identifierType,